 Pruning chestnuts is an important part of healthy orchard maintenance.
-There are a couple of reasons to prune your trees, 1) to get the shape and upward growth you need, and 2) for production.
-Sometimes it seems these are in conflict, as most pruning will initially reduce production, but if done correctly, it will help optimize production.
+There are two primary reasons to prune chestnut trees, 1) to develop the shape you need, and 2) to optimize productivity.
+Sometimes it seems these are in conflict, as most pruning will initially reduce production, but if done correctly pruning increases productivity over time.
+Early in the life of an orchard, pruning cuts are made to develop the desired structure of the tree.
+As the orchard matures, maintenance cuts are made to remove dead branches, undesirable branch angles and overlapping canopies between neighboring trees.

 To achieve both shape and good production, think of the root system of the new tree as a water pump.
 Any stems greater than ½ the size of the main stem should be considered “leaks” in the main water pipe (see pic).
 Any stem over ½ the size of the main stem is stealing water from the main stem you are trying to push.
 The shoot, which you are pushing, will become an extension of the main stem.